kshcherban/acme-nginx/README.md

 ## Features

-* Works with both ACMEv1 (deprecated) and ACMEv2 protocols
+* Simply works with running nginx or without it (DNS validation only)
 * Can issue [wildcard certificates](https://en.wikipedia.org/wiki/Wildcard_certificate)!
 * Easy to use and extend